-IA 351- KOSOVO: NATION-BUILDING AND INTERNATIONAL ORGANIZATIONS

-A weekend field study trip to Pristina; students will see the effects of the 1999 intervention and reconstruction since then.
-They meet with UNMIK representatives, the local government and opposition and representatives of civil society to understand how the conflict is being resolved.
+IA 351- KOSOVO: NATION-BUILDING AND INTERNATIONAL ORGANIZATIONS opposition and representatives of civil society to understand how the conflict is being resolved.
 1 credit.
 Pre-requisites: A lower-level Political Science or European history course.
 Students will pay a fee to cover the cost of the field-study trip.